gaomingqi/VOS-Review/README.md

   - [4.4.
 Optical Flow-based VOS](#44-optical-flow-based-vos)
   - [4.5.
 Mask Propagation-based VOS](#45-mask-propagation-based-vos)
   - [4.6.
 Long-term Propagation-based VOS](#46-long-term-propagation-based-vos)

-## Citation
-If you find our survey and repository useful for your research, please consider citing our paper:

-TODO: citation

 ## Section 3.
 Datasets
 TODO: links of vos datasets